 Geek alert!
 At a lower pH (more acidic),the free sulfur is in the SO2 form – while at a higher pH, it is in the form of bisulfite (H2SO3-), which I hear, is essentially ineffective in wine.

 What do sulfites do?

 Centuries ago, clever scientists have discovered that sulfur was a strong cleansing and antibacterial agent.
 Since then, it has been used in the food and beverage industry as an additive to stop bacteria and oxidation.
 Sulfites come in different forms.
 Sulfur dioxide is the one used by winemakers to arrest fermentation at a desired time, and may also be added to wine as preservatives to prevent spoilage and oxidation at several stages of the winemaking process.
 Sulfur addition has been and continues to be a huge polemic in the world of winemaking.
-Some people are widely against it, while others believe it’s the only way to go.
+Some people are widely against it, while others believe it’s the only way to go, click here now.